Contextual Bandits with Continuous Actions: Smoothing, Zooming, and Adapting: Lipschitz regret guarantees

-Data-dependent bounds from prior work are often stated in terms of a packing number growth rate, called the \emph{zooming dimension}.
+\df{Instance}-dependent bounds from prior work are often stated in terms of a packing number growth rate, called the \emph{zooming dimension}.
 Our bound can also be stated in this way, so as to facilitate comparisons.
 With \emph{zooming constant} $\gamma > 0$ the zooming dimension is defined as

 It is easy to see that $\psi_L(\epsilon_0) \leq \gamma\cdot \epsilon_0^{-z-1}$, and so~\pref{thm:stoch_ring_zooming} may be further simplified to